-- (2) The maximum permitted height of buildings, is fifty-five feet to the soffits of the eaves, or five storeys, whichever is the less, or in residential zones two storeys.
-Provided that in a beach resort/residential zone the maximum permitted height of a building is thirty-three feet to the soffits of the eaves or three storeys, whichever is the less.
+- (2) The maximum permitted height of buildings, is sixty-five feet to the soffits of the eaves, or five storeys, whichever is the less, or in residential zones two storeys.
+Provided that in a Beach Resort/Residential zone the maximum permitted height of a building is thirty-three feet to the soffits of the eaves or three storeys, whichever is the less.
 No dwelling house may exceed two habitable storeys above the highest point of the surrounding ground.
-No apartment or guest house shall exceed three storeys. - (3) Subregulation (2) does not apply to any chimney, church spire, dome, cupola, stage tower, water cooling tower, elevated water storage tank, elevator tower, radio or television antenna tower, smokestack, parapet wall or structure of a like nature, and any necessary mechanical appurtenances thereof:
+No apartment or guest house shall exceed three storeys. - (3) Subregulation (2) does not apply to any building registered as, or as part of, a strata title under the Strata Titles Registration Law (1996 Revision), or which has been leased or subleased for a period exceeding thirty-one years, which is an integral part of an hotel development of not less than one hundred bedrooms in an Hotel/Tourism zone, and which is to be used on a continuous and ongoing basis as part of the hotel development and the occupants of which have access to all the facilities of the hotel development.
+A building to which this subregulation applies shall have a maximum permitted height of sixty-five feet to the soffits of the eaves or five storeys whichever is the less. - (4) Subregulation (2) does not apply to any chimney, church spire, dome, cupola, stage tower, water cooling tower, elevated water storage tank, elevator tower, radio or television antenna tower, smokestack, parapet wall or structure of a like nature, and any necessary mechanical appurtenances thereof: